 As you can see from the picture above, the muffins sort of fell a bit.
 I can only imagine that I did something wrong, because I'm sure Dorie wouldn't write a wrong recipe.
 I don't know how these taste, as they haven't been eaten yet, but I'm sure they taste great, because despite them not having huge tops, they look really yummy.

 I recommend this recipe if you're looking for a fast, easy (I'm assuming tasty, too) muffin recipe.
-As usual, if you want the recipe, buy the book
+As usual, if you want the recipe, buy the book.

 Have fun!